 Tuition hours are the time you spend on your core learning either through an online course or in a classroom.
-The NEBOSH General Certificate has a total of 80 tuition hours across the 3 units.
+The NEBOSH General Certificate has a total of 68 tuition hours.

 Online courses offer the most flexibility.
 You’ll have all the materials you need for your core learning hours, but when and how long you study for is up to you.